thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 checks.
 Consistent with the guidance in {{Section 4.4.3 of RFC7925}}, neither OCSP nor CRLs are used by constrained IoT devices during the TLS handshake.

-Instead, IoT deployments generally rely on short-lived end-entity certificates managed via automated onboarding and management protocols (such as Lightweight Machine-to-Machine {{LwM2M-T}} {{LwM2M-C}}).
+Instead, IoT deployments generally rely on short-lived operational end-entity certificates, such as LDevID certificates, managed via automated onboarding and management protocols (such as Lightweight Machine-to-Machine {{LwM2M-T}}
+{{LwM2M-C}}).
 Because these protocols can distribute and update certificates on demand, they make real-time revocation checks largely unnecessary.